-Anea is very interested in her coursework and has a strong desire to have an impact on her school community too.
-She discovered that she really enjoyed the advocacy aspects of the first-generation, low-income (FGLI) community and decided to explore sociology as a discipline to understand the underlying forces and movements associated with class inequality and social justice.
+Anea discovered that she really enjoyed advocacy work and decided to explore sociology as a discipline to understand the underlying forces and movements associated with class inequality and social justice.

 Anea is a prominent voice on campus for first-generation, low-income (FGLI) students.
-Her advocacy work began freshman year when she and other students approached administrators to bring attention to issues unique to the FGLI community.
+Her advocacy work began in her first year when she and other students approached administrators to bring attention to issues unique to the FGLI community.
 She became a board member of Penn First, a student group that serves as a support for other students.
 The group worked with university administrators to create the FGLI student program, which provides services to more than 1,000 students a year.
-This year, Penn hosted the fourth annual 1vyG conference, and Anea served as student co-chair.
+When Penn hosted the fourth annual 1vyG Conference, Anea served as student co-chair.

-After losing her parents during her freshman year at Penn, Anea took steps toward her own healing through a connection with children in Rwanda.
-Through Penn Hillel’s Moral Voices Fellowship, Moore spent 10 days at the Agahozo-Shalom Youth Village, a 144-acre rural residential community designed to help heal youth who lost their families in the 1994 genocide.
+After losing her parents during her first year at Penn, Anea took steps toward her own healing through a connection with children in Rwanda.
+Through Penn Hillel’s Moral Voices Fellowship, Moore spent 10 days at the Agahozo-Shalom Youth Village, a 144-acre rural residential community designed to help heal youth who lost families in the 1994 genocide.
 In Rwanda, Moore connected with young students through teaching, assisting with meal preparation, playing sports, and attending art classes and talent shows.
-The experience taught her many things, including that resiliency is critical in the development of both macro-structures, like countries, and in micro-structures, like individuals.
+The experience taught her many things, including that resiliency is critical in the development of both macro- and micro-structures, from countries to individuals.